Charles Elwood Mendenhall: Early life

 Charles Elwood Mendenhall was born on August 1, 1872, in Columbus, Ohio.
 He was the son of Susan Allen (née Marple) and Thomas Corwin Mendenhall.
 At the age of six to nine, he lived in Japan while his father taught at the University of Tokyo.
 There he became friends with John Morse, son of Edward S. Morse.

-He received a Bachelor of Arts in 1894 from Rose Polytechnic in Terra Haute, Indiana.
+He received a Bachelor of Arts in 1894 from Rose Polytechnic in Terre Haute, Indiana.
 Starting in 1895, he studied under Henry Rowland at Johns Hopkins University and received a PhD in 1898.
 Under Rowland, he worked with Charles Greeley Abbot, head of the Smithsonian Astrophysical Observatory, and fellow student Frederick A. Saunders, a fellow PhD candidate, on a black-body radiation problem for his thesis.

 Career

-After graduation from Rose Polytechnic in 1894, Mendenhall worked with George Putnam to make a transcontinental survey of the acceleration of gravity for the U.S. National Geodetic Survey and taught physics for a year at the University of Pennsylvania.
+After graduation from Rose Polytechnic in 1894, Mendenhall worked with George Putnam to make a transcontinental survey of the acceleration of gravity for the United States Coast and Geodetic Survey and taught physics for a year at the University of Pennsylvania.
 From 1898 to 1901, he taught at Williams College.
 In 1901, he succeeded fellow Hopkins graduate Robert W. Wood as assistant professor at the University of Wisconsin–Madison.
 He became a full professor in 1905.

 He worked on a 1909 U.S. Mint assay and performed research at the Nela Laboratory in Cleveland in 1913.
 He is known for inventing the V-wedge method in 1911.
 In 1917, Mendenhall was made a Major of the Science and Research Division of the U.S. Army Signal Corps.
 He worked closely with his friend Robert Andrews Millikan at the Signal Corps.
 After World War I in 1919, he transferred to the U.S. Department of State, succeeding Henry A. Bumstead.
 He served for six months as the scientific attaché at the U.S. Embassy in London.
 He was chairman of the physical science division of the National Research Council in 1919 and 1920.